 On August 31, 2020, the Company announced results of a PEA completed on its Troilus project on SEDAR (see August 31, 2020 press release entitled "Troilus' Preliminary Economic Assessment Delivers an Aftertax NPV5% of US\$1,156 Million with a 38.3% IRR at a Spot Price of US\$1950/oz Gold and an NPV5% of US\$576 Million and 22.9% IRR at Base Case US\$1475/oz Gold").
 A technical report supporting the PEA was filed on SEDAR on October 14, 2020.
 The PEA supports a combined open pit and underground mining scenario with low initial capital costs and high rate of return for a 35,000 tonne per day ("tpd") operation over a 22-year mine life, not including 12 months of pre-production stripping.
-This PEA is based on the estimated mineral resources reported above, which were effective July 20, 2020.
+The PEA is based on the estimated mineral resources reported above, which were effective July 20, 2020.
 The PEA was prepared in accordance with NI 43-101 of the Canadian Securities Administrators under the direction and supervision of Gordon Zurowski, P. Eng Principal Mining Engineer with AGP.
+For further details, please see the Company's press release and technical reports filed on SEDAR on August 31, 2020 and October 14, 2020 respectively.